greg-raven/Impeachment-Chronicles/_posts/2015-12-28-peter-strzok-text.md

 ---
-title: 'Text: You get all our OCONUS lures approved?'
+title: "Text: You get all our OCONUS lures approved?"
 layout: post
 author:
 - Peter Strzok